LuisMit/Trading_Strategies/README.md

 # Moving Average Trading Strategies

 ## Description
+The code of this project was written and executed in RStudio.

 The project deals with different trading strategies based on simple and exponential moving averages.
 For a selection of stocks contained in the S&P500, various moving averages are calculated.
 Various trading strategies are then created by being invested in stocks if a certain short-term moving average is above a long-term moving average.